Bylaws of the Palmetto State School Counselor Association

 E. The president shall appoint the remaining Governing Board members.

 Article X. Terms of Office and Unexpired Terms

 Section 1.
 Terms of Office

 A. Officers shall assume office on July 1.
-The office of president-elect is a three-year term (president-elect, president, and immediate past president).
+The office of president-elect is a six-year term (president-elect, president, and immediate past president).
 The office of treasurer is a four-year term (two years as treasurer-elect and two years as treasurer).
 All level vice presidents and the secretary are two-year terms.

 B. Appointed members of the Governing Board shall begin their duties on July 1 and shall hold office for one year or until their successors are chosen.